Board Certified Dermatologists located in Humble, TX

 If you or your child suffer from red, itchy, and patchy skin, eczema may be the culprit.
-There’s great news, though: at Humble Dermatology in Humble, Texas, highly experienced dermatologist Adaeze Egesi, MD, can help you manage eczema and all of its difficult symptoms.
+There’s great news, though: at Humble Dermatology in Humble, Texas, highly experienced, board-certified dermatologist Adaeze Egesi, MD, can help you manage eczema and all of its difficult symptoms.
 Get the help you need now by using online booking or calling the office today.

 Eczema is a common skin condition that usually develops during childhood.
 Although many children outgrow eczema, it may persist into adulthood and throughout life.
 Forms of eczema include:

 Most eczema sufferers have atopic dermatitis.
 It causes symptoms like scaly skin, inflamed skin, skin itchiness, and extreme skin dryness.
 In the worst cases of atopic dermatitis, you can develop weeping cracks in the skin.

 Contact dermatitis causes skin irritation after you come in contact with an allergen.
 Detergents, tobacco smoke, and soaps are common causes of contact dermatitis.

 Nummular eczema causes distinct round sores that are often itchy, weeping, and painful.
 This type of eczema may start with mosquito bites or particularly dry skin.

 Dyshidrotic eczema causes fluid-filled blisters along with itchy, inflamed skin.
 It tends to occur on your hands and feet.